fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 ### Persistent Storage

 * Many applications are stateful, and as such we must preserve any data and ensure access to the underlying storage volume regardless of what machine the application runs on.
 This can be achieved using a persistent volume backed by network-attached storage.
-* `emptDir` volume
+* __emptyDir__ volume
 	* An `emptyDir` volume is scoped to the Pod's lifespan, but can be shared between two containers.
 Useful for caching thumbnails, etc.
-* `hostDir` volume
+* __hostDir__ volume
 	* Some applications don’t actually need a persistent volume, but they do need some access to the underlying host filesystem.
 For example, they may need access to the `/dev` filesystem in order to perform raw block-level access to a device on the system.
-For these cases, Kubernetes supports the hostDir volume, which can mount arbitrary locations on the worker node into the container.
+For these cases, Kubernetes supports the `hostDir` volume, which can mount arbitrary locations on the worker node into the container.
-* _Remote network storage volumes_
+* __Remote network storage volumes__
 	* Sometimes you will use a volume for truly persistent data that is independent of the lifespan of a particular Pod, and should move between nodes in the cluster if a node fails or a Pod moves to a different machine for some reason.
-	* To achieve this, Kubernetes supports a wide variety of remote network storage volumes, including widely supported protocols like NFS or iSCSI as well as cloud provider network storage like Amazon’s Elastic Block Store, Azure’s Files and Disk Storage, as well as Google’s Persistent Disk.
+	* To achieve this, Kubernetes supports a wide variety of remote network storage volumes
+		* including widely supported protocols like NFS or iSCSI
+		* cloud provider network storage
+			* Amazon’s Elastic Block Store
+			* Azure’s Files and Disk Storage
+			* Google’s Persistent Disk.
-* _Persistent Data using Remote Disks_
+* __Persistent Data using Remote Disks__
 	* Oftentimes, you want the data a Pod is using to stay with the Pod, even if it is restarted on a different host machine.
 	* To achieve this, you can mount a remote network storage volume into your Pod.
 	* When using network-based storage, Kubernetes automatically mounts and unmounts the appropriate storage whenever a Pod using that volume is scheduled onto a particular machine.
-	* Kubernetes includes support for standard protocols such as NFS and iSCSI as well as cloud provider–based storage APIs for the major cloud providers (both public and private).
-In many cases, the cloud providers will also create the disk for you if it doesn’t already exist.

 ## Labels & Annotations